 What about puppy or kitten teeth?

 Broken “baby” teeth may still need to be removed.
 Although these teeth should fall out eventually, a broken baby tooth with root or pulp exposure can still lead to infection and pain.
 Loose teeth or missing teeth are quite common among pets aged 10 weeks to 9 months.
-They fall out and are replaced by adult teeth, just like us humans.
+If your kitten's or puppy’s tooth fell out—don't worry, their teeth fall out and are replaced by adult teeth, just like us humans.
 If you are worried, contact your veterinarian for an examination to ensure everything is normal.

 Believe it or not, the most common tooth problem in young pets are puppy or kitten teeth that don’t fall out.
 This is seen most often in smaller breed dogs.
 Baby teeth, also known as “deciduous” or “primary” teeth, normally have all fallen out by about 6 to 9 months of age.
 When they don’t fall out, this can lead to impaction or prevention of the adult teeth from coming up to the surface of the gums (“eruption”).
 It can also lead to adult teeth erupting incorrectly, leading to abnormal positioning of the adult teeth, and possibly difficulty in closing the mouth.
 Baby teeth that don’t fall out can also crowd the adult teeth that do erupt, leading to extra tartar formation and earlier onset of periodontal disease.
 Your veterinarian will likely want to extract these persistent baby teeth to prevent these issues from occurring.
 In some cases, this can be done while your pet is under anesthesia for another procedure such as their neuter or spay.
 If impaction or abnormal positioning occurs, your veterinarian may want to extract them immediately, rather than waiting, so that the adult teeth will position themselves normally.